yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 - They have enough disk space to support storage of write-ahead logs (WALs) in case of a network partition or a temporary outage of the target universe.
 During these cases, WALs will continue to write until replication is restored.
 Consider sizing your disk according to your ability to respond and recover from network or other infrastructure outages.
 - Neither universe is already being used for xCluster replication.

 Prepare your database and tables on the source.
 The source can be empty or have data.
-If the source has a lot of data, setup will take longer because the data must be copied in full to the target before on-going asynchronous replication starts.
+If the source has a lot of data, setup will take longer because the [data must be copied in full to the target](#full-copy-during-xcluster-setup) before on-going asynchronous replication starts.

 On the target, create a database with the same name as that on the source.
 During initial setup, you don't need to create objects on the target.
 YugabyteDB Anywhere performs a full copy of the data to be replicated on the source, and automatically creates tables and objects, and restores data on the target from the source.

-After replication is configured, the target will only be available for reads.
+After replication is configured, by default the target will only be available for reads.

-### Best practices
+## Best practices

-- Monitor CPU and keep its  use below 65%.
+- Monitor CPU use and keep it below 65%.
 - Monitor disk space and keep its use under 65%.
 - Set the YB-TServer [log_min_seconds_to_retain](../../../../reference/configuration/yb-tserver/#log-min-seconds-to-retain) flag to 86400 on both source and target.